-Violations: In September, November, and December of 2021 we monitored for Distribution and Entry Point Chlorine but failed to report the results to the PA Department of Environmental Protection (PA DEP) by the required due date due to technical issues with the PA DEP reporting system resulting in monitoring/reporting violations.
-In 2021 we monitored for Combined Uranium, but our contracted laboratory failed to report the results to the PA Department of Environmental Protection (PA DEP) by the required due date resulting in a monitoring/reporting violation.
+Violations: In January, March, April, May, June, July, August, and November of 2022 we monitored for Distribution Chlorine each week but failed to report the results to the PA Department of Environmental Protection (PA DEP) by the required due dates, resulting in monitoring/reporting violations.

+In March, April, June, and August of 2022 we monitored for Entry Point Chlorine every day but failed to report the results to the PA Department of Environmental Protection (PA DEP) by the required due dates due resulting in monitoring/reporting violations.